Gogi2016/Intro---HTML-CSS-JavaScript/README.md

 const myArray = [1, 2, 3];
 myArray.forEach(myCallback); // Output: 1 2 3

+alert() causes an alert dialog box to appear over the page that launched it write() writes content to a page focus() causes the mouse cursor to be inserted into a form element.

 ## Booleans:
 In JavaScript, booleans are a data type that represents one of two values: true or false.
 Booleans are commonly used in conditional statements, loops, and logical operations to control the flow of a program.